telerik/xaml-docs/controls/radpanelbar/styling-and-appearance/required-template-parts.md

             </Trigger>
         </ControlTemplate.Triggers>
     </ControlTemplate>
 {{endregion}}
 {% endif %}

 Following is a short description of the major elements in the template:

 * __RootElement__ - as the name suggests, this is the root element wrapping all other parts of the template.

 * __HeaderRow__ - this Grid element contains all elements that comprise the header of a panelbar item i.e. what is visible when the item is collapsed.

 * __MouseOverVisual__ - this element is displayed when the mouse cursor moves over an item.

 * __SelectVisual__ - this element is displayed whenever an item gets selected.

 * __Arrow__ and __ArrowSelect__  - the expander arrow displayed in the right-hand corner of the item header.

 * __ExpandedVisual__ - this element is displayed when an item is expanded.

 * __Header__ - this element is responsible for rendering the value of the Header property.

 * __DisabledVisual__ - this element is displayed when an item's IsEnabled property is set to false.

 * __FocusVisual__ - this element is displayed when an item is focused.

 * __ItemsContainer__ - this Grid element contains an item's child items.

 * __TransformationRoot__ - this element is used when the Orientation property of the parent panelbar is changed.

-And the default ControlTemplate of the RadPanelBarItem.Items is:{% if site.site_name == 'Silverlight' %}
+And the default ControlTemplate of the RadPanelBarItem.Items is:

+{% if site.site_name == 'Silverlight' %}
 #### __XAML__
 {{region radpanelbar-required-template-parts_4}}
     <ControlTemplate x:Key="PanelBarItemSecondLevelTemplate" TargetType="telerik:RadPanelBarItem">
         <Grid x:Name="RootElement">